System Operator Training

 Pay particular attention to the information on your state’s exams.
-Specific exam information usually begins around page 24 in the Bulletin, and includes the number of exam questions, the exam fee, the type of exam, and the list of reference materials.
+Specific exam information usually begins around page 24 in the Bulletin and includes the number of exam questions, the exam fee, the type of exam, and the list of reference materials.

-Most ICC UST/AST operator exams are open book, which means that you may take certain documents (called reference materials) with you into the exam room and refer to them during the exam.
+Most ICC UST/AST operator exams are open books, which means that you may take certain documents (called reference materials) with you into the exam room and refer to them during the exam.
 The ICC, however, has strict requirements about which reference materials you can take into the exam with you and in what format.
 PASS strongly recommends that you obtain your reference materials well in advance of taking the exam.

 Which reference materials do I need?
 How do I get them?